|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These easy crockpot baked beans are colorful and flavorful with bell pepper, onion, brown sugar, barbecue sauce, bacon, and other seasonings.
 Use your favorite brand of pork and beans in this tasty recipe.

-The recipe makes enough for about 6 people and is easily scaled up for a party or tailgating event.
-Or scale it down for 2 to 3 people and a smaller slow cooker.
+The recipe makes enough for about six people and is easily scaled up for a party or tailgating event.
+Or scale it down for two to three people and a smaller slow cooker.

 The list of ingredients is uncomplicated and takes just minutes to prepare, but don't hesitate to be creative with the recipe.
 Use red bell pepper with the green bell pepper for extra color, or add some shredded carrot to the beans.
 Ham or diced sausage can be added to the beans in place of or in addition to the bacon.
 Or stir some leftover pulled pork or shredded beef into the beans.
 See the tips and variations for more ideas.

 We love these beans with pulled pork barbecue or shredded barbecue beef sandwiches.
 They go well with pulled chicken as well.
 Add coleslaw, potato salad, and cornbread for a fabulous family meal.

 - 2 cans (16 ounces each) baked beans (drained)